 Grade Questions/Challenges: If you have concerns about a grade, please inform me via email.
 I ask that you wait 24 hours after receiving your grade.
 Please outline your concerns and provide evidence to support your claim.
-You have two weeks to challenge a grade after it has been posted on Sakai (this does not apply to grades posted during finals).
-NOTE: I do not discuss grades over email.
-So, after you contact me about a grade I will set-up a time to meet with me so we can discuss the grade.
-I do this to protect your grade information.

 Graduate Students

 Graduate students enrolled in this course will be held to a higher standard and required to complete at least one additional assignment.
 Each graduate student must set up a meeting with me to discuss the assignment.
 Grading for graduate students will be done according to the HPLF grading scale (High Pass, Pass, Low Pass, Fail).